SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Introduction

-Despite the continuous improvement of LLM-based methods in various benchmarks such as Spider~\cite{spider} and BIRD~\cite{bird}, there remains a critical gap in the systematic benchmarking of these solutions~\cite{text2sql_survey2023, qin2022survey, kumar2022survey2}.
-The absence of a comprehensive framework for evaluating LLMs in Text-to-SQL complicates the design and assessment of effective systems.
-The risk of overfitting, particularly for LLMs trained on coding tasks and open-source datasets, poses a significant challenge to the reliability of benchmark evaluations~\cite{codellama}.
-Additionally, the optimal prompt engineering strategies that play a crucial role in guiding LLMs to generate accurate SQL queries are yet to be determined.
-Although various design schemes are explored in different methods~\cite{dail-sql}, there is no consensus on the most effective prompt template.
-Furthermore, the current benchmarks, while comprehensive in their assessment of end-to-end Text-to-SQL tasks, have not yet provided a detailed exploration of the models' performance across the various sub-tasks and components of the Text-to-SQL process~\cite{pourreza2023evaluating, liu2023comprehensive}.
+Despite the continuous improvement of LLM-based methods in the two popular datasets, i.e., Spider~\cite{spider} and BIRD~\cite{bird}, there remains a critical gap in the systematic benchmarking of these solutions~\cite{text2sql_survey2023, qin2022survey, kumar2022survey2}. \textbf{(1) Are the current solutions overfitting Spider and BIRD?} The risk of overfitting, particularly for LLMs trained on coding tasks and open-source datasets, poses a significant challenge to the generalizability ~\cite{codellama}. \textbf{(2) What is the optimal prompt?} The optimal prompt engineering strategies play a crucial role in guiding LLMs to generate accurate SQL queries.
+Although various design schemes are explored ~\cite{dail-sql}, there is no consensus on the most effective prompt template. \textbf{(3) Is Text-to-SQL the only task that matters?} Furthermore, the current benchmarks \cite{spider, bird}, while comprehensive in their assessment of end-to-end Text-to-SQL tasks, have not yet provided a detailed exploration of the models' performance across other various sub-tasks and components of the Text-to-SQL process~\cite{pourreza2023evaluating, liu2023comprehensive}.
 A detailed exploration of these sub-tasks is crucial for a thorough evaluation of LLMs' cognitive capabilities and their role in facilitating the Text-to-SQL process.
-Therefore, it is necessary to develop a more granular benchmarking approach that can accurately reflect the multifaceted nature of Text-to-SQL and inform the creation of more effective LLM-based solutions.
+Thus, it is essential to develop a more granular benchmarking approach that can accurately reflect the multifaceted nature of Text-to-SQL and inform more effective LLM-based solutions.